peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### ToDouble
     public double ToDouble()
-Not documented yet.
+Converts this value to a 64-bit floating-point number.

 **Returns:**

-* A 64-bit floating-point number.
+* This number, converted to a 64-bit floating-point number.

 ### ToEDecimal
     public EDecimal ToEDecimal()